 “It is thus a matter of not wasting time and getting to work to radically change our manufacturing methods if we want to preserve the watchmaking industry in our country.
 We must adopt American manufacturing processes, follow their system of uniformity and benefit from their experiments; then we will achieve victory, especially as the American customer favors us.”

 -By 1876, the only watch companies that were a going concern as far as competition were Waltham, Elgin, and Illinois watch companies (Hamilton was not yet on the scene).
 The rest of the companies were viewed as minor considerations.

 -To give you an idea of the massive scale of the American watch production system by 1876, consider these numbers:

 -With about 1,600 workers, Elgin and Waltham were producing almost 200,000 watches a year, or about 125 watches/worker.
-In other words, the major mechanized American producers were operating almost 21X more efficiently per worker than their Swiss counterparts.
+In other words, the major mechanized American producers were operating significantly more efficiently per worker than their Swiss counterparts.